noaa-psd/rnr-score-harvester/README.md

     'variable': ['ulwrf_avetoa']}
 ```

-All harvester calls must provide a harvester_name and filenames.
-The options for harester_name are the available harvesters below.
-Each harvester can have additional input options or requirements.
+A request dictionary must provide the harvester_name and filenames.
+Supported
+harester_name(s) are provided below, and each harvester may have additional
+input options or requirements.

-## Available Harvesters
+## Supported harvesters

 ### obs_info_log
 observation information for pressure, specific humidity, temperature, height, wind components, precipitable h2o, and relative humidity